NCEAS/2016-postdoc-training/08-multicore-processing/1-multiprocessing-tools.md

 <img style="float: left;width: 50px;" src="images/challengeproblemred_scribble.png"/>

-As a team of 2 take 15min to make this code better adopting the best practices we discussed earlier.
+As a team of 2, take 15min to make this code better adopting the best practices we discussed earlier.
 Commit your changes

 ## Python

 ### Multiprocessing module

-Simlarly in Python there is a specific module that help to implement [multiprocessing]().
+Simlarly in Python there is a specific module that can help to implement [multiprocessing]().

 ```python
 # Import the modules